 Our Chief Paramedic at the time, John Martin, was named as a recipient of His Majesty the King's Ambulance Service Medal for his distinguished service as part of the monarch's Birthday Honours.
-John helped big pro and work staff and inclinst safe book
+John helped

 LAS become the biggest apprentice provider in the NHS and spearheaded work to protect our staff from violence and aggression, including the installation of crew safety systems and body worn cameras.